 If you are a gardening purist and don’t want to use branches and cuttings, we have a solution for you.
 Use dwarf selections of evergreens shrubs to plant your own tiny little forest.
 From ‘Martha‘.

-If you want contrast with the snow and ice, think red.
+If you want contrast with the snow and ice, think red accents for your winter planters.
 These red dogwood branches take this simple urn to a higher level, without screaming “holiday”.
 From ‘Midwest Living‘.

 Loving on these winter garden planters from ‘KMS Gardens‘.
 These are simply cuttings from common backyard evergreen shrubs, and some seed pods and cones.
 The bright yellow green really gives good contrast against the black containers, and then they are repeated throughout the space.